mdsol/kender/README.md

 * CI runs are executed the same way on every branch.
 A single CI project configuration should be suitable for every branch.
-No more mysterious failures on the CI server due to prospective test tool changes being incompatible with the current CI project configuration.
+No more mysterious failures on the CI server due to branch changes being incompatible with the current CI project configuration.

-* CI run results are visible directly where they are required.
-No more merging a pull request in GitHub without being aware the branch is not passing on the CI server.
+* CI runs have directly visible status, e.g. in the GitHub pulls requests.
+No more merging bad branches.

 ## Usage